-This course covers the application of controls and networking fundamentals to integrate access, lighting, environmental control, and fire alarm management building systems into a functional building operating system.
+In this course, students apply the fundamentals of controls and networking to integrate building systems (such as access, lighting, environmental control, and fire alarm management) into a functional building operating system.
 Emphasis is placed on alarm reporting and remote energy management capabilities.
 System and building commissioning processes are also covered.

-Prerequisites: NRG 123 and CEN 126
+Pre-requisites: NRG 123 and CEN 126

-Energy Accting/Invest Analysis
+NRG250 Energy Accting/Invest Analysis

 This course covers energy accounting and investment analysis techniques and procedures, including benchmarking, base lining, weather adjustment, and time-of-use utility rates.
 Energy accounting techniques form the basis of a life cycle cost analysis, which includes factors specific to the energy field.
 Prerequisite: NRG 111 and OAT 152 and (Test Scores or ENG 101 or higher)